-- Pursuing a new audience - Your market has/is ageing (aren’t we all) and you need to migrate generations.
-You may have identified new segments where your existing messaging simply won’t resonate.
-This is a challenging opportunity - to capture growth without losing existing customers.
+- Pursuing a new audience - This is all about relevancy.
+Your market has/is ageing (aren’t we all), and there is a need to migrate generations.
+Maybe there are new segments where your existing positioning simply doesn’t resonate.
+The big challenge with this level of change is to capture new growth without losing existing customers unexpectedly.

-Whatever the reason behind making change, there are straight-forward steps to evaluating the issues, identifying (and valuing) the existing assets and, then, formulating the plan to move the brand forward.
-As humans, we have a tremendous desire for predictability.
-It’s often smarter to engage with consumer behaviour than try and change it.
+Whatever the reason behind making a change, there are straight-forward steps to evaluating the issues formulating the plan to move the brand forward.
+Humans have a tremendous desire for predictability.
+We can use that to our advantage.

 Positioning is about relevancy, sales are the goal and happy customers the primary objective.

 Positioning is just one part of a giant 3D marketing puzzle.
 It’s complex.
 Talk with us and let us guide you on how to fit the pieces together to create a true competitive advantage.

 AMBA is a marketing agency that maximises the impact of brand in advertising.
 We’re based in Australia but connect with people everywhere.
 We consult on strategy, using your data to understand your customer's experience and execute campaigns that deliver strong commercial results. - Find out more.